La-Lojban/lojban.pw/data/pages/en/resources/guaspi/grammar.md

 * * *

-The root phrase predicate of the example sentence is ``devour'' (violently eat), and the start word is at the same level. ``Rat'', attaching to ``violent'', is therefore at the next level below the start word, indicated by `!'. ``Violent'' is at the level above ``rat'', indicated by `/'. ``Eat'' is attached to ``violent'' in a compound, indicated by `-'.
-For grammatical purposes the pair of words, plus the start word, form the root phrase predicate, although later at the organizational syntax level ``eat'' will be split from ``violent''.
-Like ``rat'', ``cheese'' attaches below ``eat'' (`!').
-The next phrase also attaches to ``eat'', indicated by `^', because ``eat'' is the most recent word at the next level up.
-It is a subordinate clause, indicated by the prefix _``vu''_ , that tells what was ``used'' to eat; in a similar tone pattern ``fork'' and ``knife'' both attach to ``using''. ``Using'' and ``knife'' attach to their prefixes with compounding tone `-'.
+The root phrase predicate of the example sentence is devour (violently eat), and the start word is at the same level.
+Rat, attaching to violent, is therefore at the next level below the start word, indicated by `!'.
+Violent is at the level above rat, indicated by `/'.
+Eat is attached to violent in a compound, indicated by `-'.
+For grammatical purposes the pair of words, plus the start word, form the root phrase predicate, although later at the organizational syntax level eat will be split from violent.
+Like rat, cheese attaches below eat (`!').
+The next phrase also attaches to eat, indicated by `^', because eat is the most recent word at the next level up.
+It is a subordinate clause, indicated by the prefix _vu_ , that tells what was used to eat; in a similar tone pattern fork and knife both attach to using.
+Using and knife attach to their prefixes with compounding tone `-'.
 To summarize, words attach to the previous word at the next higher level, and the tones of _gua\spi_ represent the attachment level of the present word relative to the one just before it.
 Every word has such a tone.

 ## The Tones

 The tones are the most terrifying aspect of _gua\spi_ for speakers of European languages.
 Please remember that over a billion people in China and Southeast Asia speak tonal languages.
 If they can do it, so can you.

 A tone is a specific change in pitch or vocal frequency.
 In English a falling tone marks the end of the sentence, a rising tone marks a question, a down-up combination is a kind of verbal comma, and most of the sentence is said at a fairly even tone.
-Chinese has similar tones but each word has one and the tones distinguish between meanings, e.g. _``-ma''_ (high even tone) means ``mother'' while _``|ma''_ (down-up) means ``horse''. _Gua\spi_ is intermediate in its use of tones: each word has a tone, but rather than affecting the meaning of the word it tells which neighboring word it attaches to.
+Chinese has similar tones but each word has one and the tones distinguish between meanings, e.g. _-ma_ (high even tone) means mother while _|ma_ (down-up) means horse. _Gua\spi_ is intermediate in its use of tones: each word has a tone, but rather than affecting the meaning of the word it tells which neighboring word it attaches to.
 The tones are shown in this table:

 * * *